 These retirement systems were created by and operate pursuant to State law.
 The General Assembly has the power to amend the format and benefit levels, impose or revise contribution rates or amounts, or to make other changes.
-The systems are not currently subject to the funding and vesting requirements of the federal Employee Retirement Income Security Act of 1974 (ERISA), as amended.
-Current federal law requires new hires to participate in the federal Medicare program, requiring matching employer and employee contributions, each now 1.45% of the wage base.
+The systems are not currently subject to the funding and vesting requirements of the federal Employee Retirement Income Security Act (ERISA).
+Federal law requires new hires to participate in the Medicare program, with matching employer and employee contributions, each now 1.45% of the wage base.
 Otherwise, State employees covered by a State retirement system are not currently covered under the federal Social Security Act.
 Congress has from time to time considered legislation relating to retirement funds of public bodies and to other aspects of public employee retirement.

-State appropriations include amounts to pay the employer contributions to the retirement systems for most State employees.
-Of those appropriation amounts, estimated employer contributions of \$727,300,000 were included for the 2000-01 biennium and \$802,800,000 is included for the 2002-03 biennium.
-The State has also appropriated subsidies (most allocated to specific groups of retirants) to the systems to pay for new or additional benefits mandated by law and not otherwise funded.
-The aggregate subsidies were \$52,519,877 in the 2000-01 biennium and are appropriated at \$53,073,000 in the 2002-03 biennium.
+The State is required to make an employer contribution based on a percent of salary for each State employee that is an active member of a state retirement system.
+Currently, about 96% of State employees are members of PERS, 2.5% are in HPRS and 1.5% are in STRS.
+The State's employer contributions to those systems totaled \$676,590,000 in the 2000-01 biennium, \$776,120,000 in the 2002-03 biennium and are estimated to be \$796,900,000 in the 2004-05 biennium.
+The State also has funded and continues to fund subsidies to the systems (most for specific groups of retirants) to pay for new or additional benefits mandated by law and not otherwise funded.
+The aggregate subsidies were \$52,519,877 in the 2000-01 biennium, \$52,639,584 in the 2002-03 biennium, and are appropriated at \$54,500,000 for the 2004-05 biennium.

-The following table presents summary State and local membership and financial data for each of the retirement systems for the most recent year reported by the particular system and does not include liabilities for post-employment healthcare benefits:
+The following table presents summary State and local membership and financial data for each of the retirement systems for the most recent year reported by the particular system (not including assets or liabilities for post-employment healthcare benefits (\$ in millions)):